 Despite Lewiston's reputation, the City has a lower violent crime rate than Portland and only marginally more crime than Auburn or Bangor.
 Lewiston also has the lowest property crime of any of Maine's major cities.
-More work needs to be done to rebrand Lewiston and to improve the City's self-image and reputation regionally. crime rates in the area.
+More work needs to be done to rebrand Lewiston and to improve the City's self-image and reputation regionally.
+Hot Spots and the Community Resource Team) targeting downtown which has led to numerous arrests.
+The department and area residents believe these programs are successful and have lowered crime rates in the area.